pravartak01/ShlokaYug/Backend/README.md

 ---

-## 🙏 About ShlokaYug
+## 🙏 About SVARAM

-**ShlokaYug** is dedicated to preserving and sharing Sanskrit knowledge through modern technology.
-Our platform connects passionate gurus with eager students in a structured, secure environment.
+**SVARAM** is dedicated to preserving and sharing Sanskrit knowledge through modern technology.
+Our platform connects passionate gurus with eager students in a structured, secure environment, enhanced with gamification and community features.

 ### Mission
-Democratizing access to traditional Sanskrit education while maintaining the authenticity and depth of traditional guru-student relationships.
+Democratizing access to traditional Sanskrit education while maintaining the authenticity and depth of traditional guru-student relationships through innovative challenge systems and community engagement.

 ### Vision
-Creating the world's premier platform for Sanskrit learning with cutting-edge technology and traditional wisdom.
+Creating the world's premier platform for Sanskrit learning with cutting-edge technology, traditional wisdom, and modern gamification to inspire continuous learning.

 ---